The seven best moments of the 2020 Oscars

 The 92nd Academy Awards came and went with a handful of buzzy moments actually worth reliving.
-From Billie Eilish’s meme-worthy side-eye to Jeff Bezos getting flamed, here are the top 6 moments of the Oscars:
+From Billie Eilish’s meme-worthy side-eye to Jeff Bezos getting flamed, here are the top six moments of the Oscars:

-1) Janelle Monae opening the show
+1) Janelle Monáe opening the show

-Janelle Monae was the opening act the Oscars didn’t deserve but desperately needed.
+Janelle Monáe was the opening act the Oscars didn’t deserve but desperately needed.
 She opened with a charming nod to Mr. Rogers and, of course, serenading Tom Hanks in the process.
 Then things got refreshingly black, queer, and female.
-Monae not only had shoutouts to the films and actors of color that failed to get noms this year with Queen & Slim and Us background dancers, but she also shouted out the women directors who were shut out.
-As if her message wasn’t coming in clear enough, Monae proclaimed, “I’m so proud to stand here as a black, queer artist telling stories.
+Monáe not only had shoutouts to the films and actors of color that failed to get noms this year with Queen & Slim and Us background dancers, but she also shouted out the women directors who were shut out.
+As if her message wasn’t coming in clear enough, Monáe proclaimed, “I’m so proud to stand here as a black, queer artist telling stories.
 Happy Black History Month!”

 2) Jeff Bezos getting roasted